foundriesio/docs/source/user-guide/container-preloading/container-preloading.rst

    FoundriesFactory Platform Image

-Flash the image and boot the device, next log via SSH.
+Flash the image and boot the device.

 Testing Auto Start
 ------------------

-Using a second terminal, test your application using ``curl`` from any external device connected to the same network (e.g. your host machine: the same computer you use to access your device with ssh).

-.. prompt:: bash host:~$, auto

-    host:~$ #Example curl 192.168.15.11:8080
-    host:~$ curl <device IP>:8080

-**Example Output**:

-.. prompt:: text

-     Hello world

 On your device, use the following command to list the ``compose-apps-early-start``
 service: